Distinguishing two dark matter component particles at $e^+e^-$ colliders: A model with two DM components

 \section{A model with two DM components}

-We illustrate a model example here which consists of two dark sectors having two stable DM candidates in the form of: $(i)$ SDM: lightest neutral state of an inert scalar doublet $\Phi^T_i=\left( \right)$ and $(ii)$ FDM: lightest neutral state that arises from an admixture of a vector like fermion doublet $\Psi^T=\left( \right)$ and a right handed (RH) fermion singlet $\chi_R$.
-Stability of both DM components is ensured by additional ${\mathcal{Z}_2 \otimes \mathcal{Z}^\prime_2 }$ symmetry, where the inert scalar doublet transforms under $\mathcal{Z}_2$, while the fermion fields transform under a different $\mathcal{Z}^\prime_2 $.
+We illustrate our numerical results in terms of a model which consists of two dark sectors having two stable DM candidates: $(i)$ Scalar DM (SDM), as the lightest neutral state of an inert scalar doublet $\Phi^T_i=\left( \right)$ and $(ii)$ Fermion DM (FDM), the lightest neutral state that arises from an admixture of a vectorlike fermion doublet $\Psi^T=\left( \right)$ and a right handed (RH) fermion singlet $\chi_R$.
+Stability of both DM components is ensured by additional ${\mathcal{Z}_2 \otimes \mathcal{Z}^\prime_2 }$ symmetry, where the inert scalar doublet transforms under $\mathcal{Z}_2$, while the fermion fields transform under a different discrete symmetry, namely, $\mathcal{Z}^\prime_2 $.
 The quantum numbers of additional fields are shown in the Table \ref{tab:tab1}.
 The minimal renormalizable Lagrangian for this model then reads, \bea \mathcal{L} \supset \mathcal{L}^{\rm SDM}+\mathcal{L}^{\rm FDM}. \eea